superboySB/Awesome-Mobile-Crowdsensing/README.md

 To this end, this repository is continuously updated to help readers get inspired by our researches (including **not only our papers but also our codes**), and realize their ideas in their own field.
-To better align our research with industrial-grade applications, we always need to consider much more factors,
-including: larger scales, more agents, higher model training throughput, and faster simulation speeds.
+To better align our research with industrial-grade applications, we always need to consider much more factors, including larger scales, more agents, higher model training throughput, and faster simulation speeds.
-To this end, we explore several industrial tools and improve our somewhat outdated implementations of our previous research.
-For example, we adopted Salasforce's distributed training framework, called [Warp-Drive](https://catalog.ngc.nvidia.com/orgs/partners/teams/salesforce/containers/warpdrive), an extremely fast end-to-end reinforcement learning architecture on a single or multiple Nvidia GPUs.
+Therefore, we explore several industrial tools and improve our somewhat outdated implementations of our previous research.
+For example, we adopted Salesforce's distributed training framework, called [Warp-Drive](https://catalog.ngc.nvidia.com/orgs/partners/teams/salesforce/containers/warpdrive), an extremely fast end-to-end reinforcement learning architecture on a single or multiple Nvidia GPUs.

-## Related Papers
+## Related Papers of our group
 - [Ensuring Threshold AoI for UAV-assisted Mobile Crowdsensing by Multi-Agent Deep Reinforcement Learning with Transformer](https://ieeexplore.ieee.org/abstract/document/10181012)
 - [Exploring both Individuality and Cooperation for Air-Ground Spatial Crowdsourcing by Multi-Agent Deep Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/10184585)
 - [Air-Ground Spatial Crowdsourcing with UAV Carriers by Geometric Graph Convolutional Multi-Agent Deep Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/10184614)